 Example:

-However, if the award is given in a non-recognized country, it may not qualify as a foreign award under Section 44.
+If the award is made in a non-recognized country, it will not qualify under Section 44.

 Key Elements of Section 44 of Arbitration and Conciliation Act